Mark your calendars for the 2018 Delaware Coastal Cleanup!

 For the 30th anniversary Delaware Coastal Cleanup, held Sept.
 16, 2017, 1,567 volunteers collected 3.8 tons of trash from 47 sites from Wilmington to Fenwick Island.
 Sponsored by the Delaware Department of Natural Resources and Environmental Control, the annual cleanup spans the First State’s 97-mile eastern coastline and includes our river and ocean shorelines as well as wetland and watershed areas.

 In 2018, the Delaware Coastal Cleanup will begin its fourth decade as an annual environmental success story, with volunteers invited to mark their calendars for Saturday, Sept.
-15. Preregistration for individual volunteers or small groups will open on this page in mid-July 2018.
+15. Preregistration for individual volunteers or small groups will open in mid-July 2018.
 Groups of 10 or more are strongly encouraged to contact DNREC’s Office of Public Affairs from May 1 through Aug.
 15, 2018 for placement before sites fill up.

 For more information on the Delaware Coastal Cleanup, please email coordinator Joanna Wilson, DNREC Public Affairs, or phone 302-739-9902.